specify/web-asset-server/README.md

 An *upstart* script or *systemd* unit file can be created to make sure the web asset server is started automatically.

+It is important that the working directory is set to the path containing `server.py` so that *bottle.py* can find the template files.
+See [“TEMPLATE NOT FOUND” IN MOD_WSGI/MOD_PYTHON](http://bottlepy.org/docs/dev/faq.html#template-not-found-in-mod-wsgi-mod-python).

+Note: Some users have reported that `authbind` must be provided with the `--deep` option.
+If the asset server is failing to start due to permission problems, this may be a solution.

 ### Upstart
 Create the file `/etc/init/web-asset-server.conf` with the following contents, adjusting the `setuid` user and directories as appropriate: